CONVERSATION WITH RHYME IN TOKYO

 WHAT DO YOU DO?

 I am a music creator, stage performer, pioneer in places of poetry.
-Naturally I have become a special agent for those who want to explore Japan as unique as I have.
+Naturally, I have become a special agent for those who want to explore Japan as uniquely as I have.

 OUTSIDE OF WORK, WHAT SPARKS YOUR CURIOSITY?

-I love rollercoasters….
-I read a lot of books on the human spirit, coaching mentalities and of course… anything purple.
+I love rollercoasters.
+I read a lot of books on the human spirit, coaching mentalities, and, of course, the color purple.

 TOKYO